Project Management for Small Business: The Complete Guide

 It is about organizing project workflow in sprints, quarters, days, etc. Most small companies use agile sprints (weekly) planning as a basic model.

-• Update your project tasks’ progress.
-Write tasks resume at the end of the current week.
+- Update your project tasks’ progress.
+Write a resume of the tasks at the end of the current week.

-Regarding a daily to-do list, it is better to highlight the most important things you have to perform.
-Don’t forget to follow up on pulls you made on team members as business communication plays a key role in project execution.
+When creating a daily to-do list, it is best to highlight the most important tasks.
+Remember to follow up on pulls you made on team members, as business communication plays a key role in project execution.

 Project management software you need to start with